rebelastronaut/kore/doc/local-quick-start.md

 ### Provision a Sandbox Env with CLI

-Its time to use the Kore CLI To provision our Sandbox environment,
+It's time to use the Kore CLI To provision our Sandbox environment,

 ```shell script
 $ kore create cluster appvia-trial -t team-appvia --plan gke-development -a gke --namespaces sandbox